johnwahn/Java-GUI-Music-Player/README.md

 # Java-GUI-Music-Player

-This Java GUI app is able to play and pause a wav. music file.
+A Java GUI app where I implemented the pause and play functionalities for a music player.

+Implementation Details: